Free SAM.gov just hands you the PDF. We read it for you and flag the bid traps, the incumbent, and what they got paid. Take a look. »

 CMMC is a DoD cybersecurity certification that can disqualify you from federal construction bids before you even submit a number.
 Here is what it is, which contracts require it, and what happens if you ignore it.

 Most construction contractors have never heard of CMMC.
-That is not surprising.
+That isn’t surprising.
 The requirement came out of the defense world and it sounds like an IT problem, not a construction problem.
 But if you bid on Department of Defense construction work and the contract involves certain types of information, CMMC is your problem too.
 Get caught without it and your bid gets thrown out automatically.
 No call.
 No second chance.

 This post explains what CMMC is, which construction contracts require it, and what you actually need to do about it.